Lord Mountbatten: Assassination

 George Colley, the Tánaiste (Deputy head of the Government of Ireland), said:No effort will be spared to bring those responsible to justice.
 It is understood that subversives have claimed responsibility for the explosion.
 Assuming that police investigations substantiate the claim, I know that the Irish people will join me in condemning this heartless and terrible outrage.

 The IRA issued a statement afterward, saying:The IRA claim responsibility for the execution of Lord Louis Mountbatten.
 This operation is one of the discriminate ways we can bring to the attention of the English people the continuing occupation of our country. ...
 The death of Mountbatten and the tributes paid to him will be seen in sharp contrast to the apathy of the British Government and the English people to the deaths of over three hundred British soldiers, and the deaths of Irish men, women, and children at the hands of their forces.

 Six weeks later, Sinn Féin vice-president Gerry Adams said of Mountbatten's death:The IRA gave clear reasons for the execution.
 I think it is unfortunate that anyone has to be killed, but the furor created by Mountbatten's death showed up the hypocritical attitude of the media establishment.
 As a member of the House of Lords, Mountbatten was an emotional figure in both British and Irish politics.
 What the IRA did to him is what Mountbatten had been doing all his life to other people; and with his war record I don't think he could have objected to dying in what was clearly a war situation.
 He knew the danger involved in coming to this country.
 In my opinion, the IRA achieved its objective: people started paying attention to what was happening in Ireland.

 Indian prime minister Charan Singh remarked:

 Here in India, he will be remembered as a Viceroy and a Governor General who at the time of India's Independence gave us abundantly of his wisdom and goodwill.
 It was in recognition of our affection for him, respect for his impartiality and regard for his concern for India's freedom that the entire nation readily accepted Lord Mountbatten as the first Governor General of Independent India.
 His drive and vigour helped in the difficult period after our Independence.

-In India, a week of national mourning was declared over Mountbatten's death.
-Burma announced a 3-day period of mourning.
+In India, a week of national mourning was declared following Mountbatten's death.
+Burma announced a three-day period of mourning.

 In 2015, Adams said in an interview, "I stand over what I said then.
 I'm not one of those people that engages in revisionism.
 Thankfully the war is over."

-On the day of the bombing, the IRA also ambushed and killed eighteen British soldiers at the gates of Narrow Water Castle, just outside Warrenpoint, in County Down in Northern Ireland, sixteen of them from the Parachute Regiment, in what became known as the Warrenpoint ambush.
-It was the deadliest attack on the British Army during the Troubles.
+On the day of the bombing, the IRA also ambushed and killed eighteen British soldiers at the gates of Narrow Water Castle, just outside Warrenpoint in County Down, Northern Ireland.
+Sixteen of the dead were from the Parachute Regiment.
+The attack, which became known as the Warrenpoint ambush, was the deadliest assault on the British Army during the Troubles.